DavidMatias44/DavidMatias44/README.md

 # Hi, I'm David Matias

-## A computer engineering graduate with a strong interest in Data Engineering and cloud ecosystems.
+## A computer engineering graduate with a strong interest in Data Engineering, ETL development and cloud ecosystems.

 ### Skills